sab148/nxtaim-distributed-models/README.md

 ## Advanced HPC Cluster Usage Session Materials

 The PowerPoint presentation for the first part of the session is available in this repository.
 We will use it to guide the session.
-You can find the presentation [here](https://github.com/sab148/nxtaim-distributed-models/blob/main/DDP-FSDP-at-FZJ/nxtaim_workshop_presentation.pdf).
+You can find the presentation [here](https://github.com/sab148/nxtaim-distributed-models/blob/main/DDP-FSDP-at-FZJ/nxtaim_workshop_presentation.pdf) and [here](https://fz-juelich.sciebo.de/s/hc6tSV8pDCNVOaC).

 During the first part of the session, we will primarily use to_distributed_training.py and run_to_distributed_training.sh files.